maxxcan/nano-emacs/README.md

   > This package provised an experimental command line prompt in the
   > header line.
 It has not history nor completion but can be used for
   > one line input such as org-capture.

+###### Explanation of this fork

+> This fork is a spanish version of the original nano-emacs.
+Thus add simple changes like add
+> a user config file